 "Yeah, we met in class.
 The break up was really nasty and since he knew a lot of people at the university, he decided to use his influence to get back at me."

 "To his credit, I did break his heart.
 But then, his public shaming campaign got so big that the teachers found out and expelled him, which is just one more thing to be bitter about."

 "Is that why you study from home?"

 "Yep, they offered me a special deal so that I could avoid the campus drama.
-I told them that I would love to use the situation to study bullying, but for some reason, they didn't like the idea."
+Apparently, I've been crowned the Queen Bitch.
+I told the board that I would love to study the situation and then write about the effects of defamation, or you know, about mob mentality and the masculine revenge, but for some reason, they didn't like the idea."

 "Wow," Max chuckled awkwardly.
 Such a fighter.
 "So, did he leave you alone?"

 "Not really.
-But he did give me another idea for my dissertation."
+But what he did next give me another idea for my dissertation."

 "And that was...?"

 "Not right now.
 I don't go to school and he doesn't know my new address yet."

 "Umm-hm.
 Blake and Venus couldn't take the nightly visits and creepy gifts anymore."